 The Roger & Douglas Turner Charitable Trust

-Renowned for its stunning beauty, Arley Arboretum sits on the banks of the River Severn at Upper Arley, within the 1,600 acre Arley Estate.
+Renowned for its stunning beauty, Arley Arboretum sits on the banks of the River Severn at Upper Arley, within the 647ha (1,600-acre) Arley Estate.

 Arley Arboretum is a magical place to visit throughout the year, with every season bringing a different visually-pleasing vista.
-From early flowering magnolias (they have more than a dozen varieties), to the beautiful display of autumn colours; BBC Countryfile Magazine (August 2017) voted Arley Arboretum one of the best places to see the autumn colours, boasting a fine collection of Japanese maples (Acer).
+From early flowering magnolias (more than a dozen varieties), to the beautiful display of autumn colours; BBC Countryfile Magazine (August 2017) voted Arley Arboretum one of the best places to see the autumn colours, boasting a fine collection of Japanese maples (Acer).

 The jewel in the crown at Arley Arboretum is its walled Italian Garden designed in the Renaissance style, inspired by the classical ideals of order and beauty.
-Featuring formally planted raised beds and urns, grand water features (including an 18ft high water fountain), garden pagoda, dovecote, avenues of pleached silver lme trees and a magnicent Virginia creeper, it is a photographer's dream.
+Featuring formally planted raised beds and urns, grand water features (including an 18ft high water fountain), garden pagoda, dovecote, avenues of pleached silver lime trees and a magnificent Virginia creeper, it is a photographer's dream.